 Former British naval officer Robert FitzRoy, shown here in a portrait from about 1850, replaced William Hobson as governor of New Zealand in 1843.
-His administration had no money for its daily costs or more ambitious activities and had to deal with Māori armed uprisings in the Bay of Islands and the Hutt Valley.
-He was very unpopular with settlers and was replaced as governor in 1845.
+His administration had insufficient money for its daily costs, let alone more ambitious activities, and had to deal with armed Māori uprisings in the Bay of Islands and Hutt Valley.
+FitzRoy was very unpopular with settlers and was replaced as governor in 1845.

 Using this item